iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 ::page-transition-incoming-image(root)
 ```

-For example, we can change the animation to a slide out:
+For example, we can change the animation to a _slide out_:

 ```CSS
 @keyframes slide-to-top {